-About Coed y Brenin Visitor Centre (NRW)
+About Coed y Brenin Visitor Centre and Forest Park

 MOUNTAIN BIKE TRAILS

 Eight mountain bike trails start from the visitor centre car park and are waymarked with a unique trail icon from start to finish.
 The trails in length from short loops of a few kilometres to over 30 kilometres.
 Each one is graded for difficulty (from easy up to severe) and these details, along with the length, climb and estimated time to ride, are given on the information boards in the car park.

 Yr Afon is a forest road trail which goes alongside the river Mawddach and takes in two waterfalls.

 MinorTaur (blue/moderate grade) offers a good introduction to mountain biking with its four loops which get progressively longer and more challenging.

 Temtiwr (red/difficult grade) is a short but technical trail which gives a feel of what’s in store on some of the other trails here.